Expand Each Expression. Ln 3x

 Introduction

 When working through algebra, precalculus, or calculus coursework, students frequently encounter instructions to expand each expression involving logarithms.
 This directive may initially seem like a simple formatting exercise, but it actually represents a foundational skill that unlocks deeper mathematical reasoning.
-Expanding a logarithmic expression means rewriting a single, compact logarithm into a sum or difference of simpler logarithmic terms by applying established algebraic properties.
+But expanding a logarithmic expression means rewriting a single, compact logarithm into a sum or difference of simpler logarithmic terms by applying established algebraic properties.
 The goal is to reveal the underlying structure of the expression, making it easier to differentiate, integrate, solve, or analyze in applied contexts.

 Detailed Explanation